cnti-testcatalog/testsuite/README.md

 - **Hardware Resources and Scheduling** - The CNF container should access all hardware and schedule to specific worker nodes by using a device plugin.

 See the [Conformance Test Categories Documentation](https://github.com/cncf/cnf-conformance/blob/master/TEST-CATEGORIES.md) for a complete overview of the tests.

+## Implementation overview

+The CNF Conformance Test Suite leverages up stream tools such as [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper), [helm linter](https://github.com/helm/chart-testing), and [Promtool](https://prometheus.io/docs/prometheus/latest/configuration/unit_testing_rules/) for testing CNFs.
+The upstream tool installation, configuration and versioning has been made repeatable.

+The test framework and tests (using the upstream tools) are written in the easy to understand, compiled language, [Crystal](https://crystal-lang.org/).
+Common capabilities like dependencies between tests and categories are supported.

+Setup of vanilla upstream K8s for testing is done with [k8s-infra](https://github.com/crosscloudci/k8s-infra) which uses [Kubespray](https://kubespray.io/) to deploy the cluster to [Packet](https://www.packet.com/).

 ## Installation
   * Install [crystal-lang](https://crystal-lang.org/install/) version 0.30.1